Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Introduction

 To extend this lower bound to a uniform one, we recall the concept of moduli spaces.
 Specifically, the moduli space of convex flat cone spheres with curvatures $\underline{k} = (k_1,\ldots,k_n)$ is defined as the space of homothety classes of flat spheres with prescribed curvatures $k_1,\ldots,k_n$ at singularities (see Section~\ref{sec:basicdef}), denoted by $\mathbb{P}\Omega(\underline{k})$.

 Deligne and Mostow initially constructed complex hyperbolic metrics on these moduli spaces for certain rational curvatures~\cite{DM}.
 Later, Thurston extended this by constructing a complex hyperbolic metric on any moduli space $\mathbb{P}\Omega(\underline{k})$ and discussing its metric completion~\cite{thu}.
-McMullen was the first to compute the total volume of these moduli spaces with a complex hyperbolic metric~\cite{McMullen}, and Nguyen computed these volumes by analyzing the intersection of boundary divisors of the moduli spaces~\cite{Ngu16}.
+McMullen was the first to compute the total volume of these moduli spaces of convex flat cone spheres~\cite{McMullen}.
+Koziarz and Nguyen proposed an alternative method for computing volumes by analyzing the intersection theory of boundary divisors in the moduli spaces~\cite{KN}.
+Sauvaget~\cite{sauvaget2024volumesmodulispacesflat} was the first to prove the volume formulas for moduli spaces of flat cone surfaces with higher genus and rational (not necessarily positive) curvatures.
+Nguyen later extended these formulas to any real curvatures in~\cite{Ngu24}.

-To prove Theorem~\ref{thm:mainfavorite}, we first introduce a ``thick-and-thin" decomposition of the moduli space.
-We then use convex hulls and generalized Thurston's surgeries to analyze the structure of the thin parts.
-The strategy involves applying a similar estimation as in Theorem~\ref{thm:mainindividual} to both the thick and thin parts separately.
-By understanding the thin parts, we can transfer the estimates for the lengths of trajectories in the thin parts to those in the thick parts of certain lower-dimensional moduli spaces.
-This approach enables us to derive a uniform lower bound on the length of trajectories.
+To prove Theorem~\ref{thm:mainfavorite}, we use a "thick-and-thin" decomposition of the moduli space.
+The spheres in a thick part share a common lower bound on the lengths of their saddle connections.
+We apply Theorem~\ref{thm:mainindividual} to establish a uniform lower bound on the saddle connections for spheres in the thick part.

+For spheres in thin parts, we apply \emph{generalized Thurston surgeries} to collapse singularities that are close to each other.
+In this way, we convert length estimates for the thin parts to those of thick parts of lower-dimensional moduli spaces.

+Additionally, to derive a uniform lower bound for spheres in the thin parts, Theorem~\ref{thm:combinandmetriclengthinhull} plays a crucial role.
+This result roughly implies that the length of a trajectory contained within a relatively small area on a flat cone sphere is bounded.
+This behavior contrasts sharply with translation surfaces, where arbitrarily long trajectories may exist in certain small areas.